SardarML/BasicPython/README.md

 # BsicPython
-All basic codes for lazy people
+cheat sheet basics in python for lazy people